 Surrogacy in Ukraine is officially regulated by Clause 123 of the Family Code of Ukraine, which establishes the parental relationship in cases of Medically Assisted Reproduction.
 Under the article, “if an ovum conceived by a [married couple] is implanted to another woman, the [married couple] shall be the parents of the child.
 The clause supports the surrogacy contract, while at the same time restricting the procedure only to married couples. (“Married” refers to Ukrainian law – which at the moment does not recognize same-sex marriages.)

-That said, surrogacy in Ukraine is not without it’s risks.
-All new parents must apply for citizenship and travel visas to return home with their newborn babies.
+That said, surrogacy in Ukraine is not without inconveniences.
+All new parents must apply for citizenship or travel visas to return home with their newborn babies.
 This is quite easy in countries like the United States or the UK.
-However some countries have steadfastly refused to issue citizenship to surrogacy babies, including France and Germany.
+However some countries have steadfastly refused to issue citizenship to surrogacy babies, including Italy and Switzerland.
 All couples who are considering surrogacy in Ukraine should check with a local Family Law expert to see what will be the process for establishing citizenship and bringing the baby home.
-(More on Ukraine Family law and surrogacy can be found here.)

-- Marriage certificate of the parents, with Apostille (or Consul legalization in some countries).
+- Marriage certificate of the parents, with Apostille.

-It is also required that your local doctor provide a statement that the intended mother is unable to successfully carry a pregnancy herself.
+Your local doctor must provide a statement that the intended mother is unable to successfully carry a pregnancy herself.
 This letter is an important requirement of the Ukrainian bureaucracy for surrogacy.
-Specifically, the letter should explicitly say one of the following reasons why surrogacy is a recommended option:
+Specifically, the letter should explicitly state one of the following reasons why surrogacy is a recommended option: